Chauvin gets 22 1/2 years in prison for George Floyd's death - WTMJ

 Associated Press

-MINNEAPOLIS (AP) — Former Minneapolis police Officer Derek Chauvin has been sentenced to 22 1/2 years in prison for the murder of George Floyd, whose dying gasps under Chauvin’s knee led to the biggest outcry against racial injustice in the U.S. in generations.
+MINNEAPOLIS (AP) — Former Minneapolis police Officer Derek Chauvin was sentenced Friday to 22 1/2 years in prison for the murder of George Floyd, whose dying gasps under Chauvin’s knee led to the biggest outcry against racial injustice in the U.S. in generations.

-The punishment handed out Friday fell short of the 30 years that prosecutors had requested.
+Judge Peter Cahill went beyond the 12 1/2-year sentence prescribed under state guidelines, citing Chauvin’s “abuse of a position of trust and authority and also the particular cruelty” shown to Floyd.

-With good behavior, Chauvin, 45, could be paroled after serving two-thirds of his sentence, or about 15 years.
+Bystander video of Floyd’s arrest on suspicion of passing a counterfeit $20 bill at a corner store prompted protests around the world and led to scattered violence in Minneapolis and beyond, as well as demands for overhauling police departments.

 “This is not a momentary gunshot, punch to the face.
 This is 9½ minutes of cruelty to a man who was helpless and just begging for his life,” Frank said.